-Are we not ripe enough as Spiritualists to outgrow this condition, and to take truth wherever it is found on spiritual or scientific ground, and measure it by ourselves?
-Are we not ready to allow no longer the glamour of sacredness to blind us to the fact that apirits are fallible, and that we are to treat them after death, as before?
-The world is not yet ready.
-It will crowd a half to hear a Carl Schurz talk half understood English, or a Colfax talk commonplace, because of their or a Colfax talk commonplace, because of their political prominence, caring little for the quantity or quality of ideas given; but, is it not time that, as Spiritualists, we erect a higher standard, and by demanding ideas, get them?
+Are we not ripe enough as Spiritualists to out grow this condition, and to take truth wherever it is found on spiritual or scientific ground, and measure it by ourselves?
+Are we not ready to allow no longer the glamour of sacredness to blind allow no longer the glamour of sacredness to blind us to the fact that spirits are fallible, and that we are to treat them after death, as before?
+The world is not yet ready, it will crowd a hall to hear a Carl Schurz talk half understood English, or a Colfax talk commonplace, because of their political prominence, caring little for the quantity or quality of ideas given; but, is it not time that, an object talk the control of the contro or quality of ideas given; but, is it not time that, as Spiritualists, we erect a higher standard, and by demanding ideas, get them?
 "Who are your controls?" etc., I am often asked.
-Could I say Confucius, or Ptolemy, how the eyes of the wonder-loving would roll and how the chin would drop; but when I reply, "I do not know or care; Pd as willingly be controlled by Judas as Jesus!" since my own resson and conscience control my since my own reason and conscience control my utterances, my stock falls below par, and they no longer have any use for me.
-But there is a great and growing majority that to day can drop even spiritual crutches and walk alone, and who rejoice to see this attempt on the part of a portion of our press and workers, to thus emancipate Spiritual ism entirely from the shackles of authority.
-But why need it become personal, or any medium feet hurt?
+Could I say Coufucius, or Ptolemy, how the eyes of the wonder-loving would roll; and how the chin would drop; but when I reply, "I do not know or care; Pd as willingly be controlled by Judas as Jesus!" since my own reason and conscience control my utterances, my stock falls below par, and they no unterances, my stock falls below par, and they no longer have any use for me.
+But there is a great and growing majority that to day can drop even spiritual crutches and walk alone, and who rejoice to see this attempt on the part of a portion of our press and workers, to thus emancipate Spiritualism entirely from the shackles of authority.
+But why need it become revenue of a part and the falls for the shackles of authority. why need it become personal, or any medium feel hurt?
 We are all after truth, and that cannot be hurt and will ever come uppermost.
 So let the agitation go on till we have grown too large to need any authority by becoming self-reliant.
 Let it go on till we hold mediumship more sacred than we do to-day, and it becomes too sacred to be the oracle of anything but truth, and the medium too self-respectful to speak by the authority of any name that which offends common sense.
-De-mand this kind of mediumship, and it will be
+Demand this kind of mediumship, and it will be forthcoming.